Bernstein slashes price target on Newmont Corporation [NEM] – find out why.

 Sponsored

+Newmont Corporation (NYSE: NEM, TSX: NGT) (Newmont or the Company) today announced second quarter 2022 results.

+The stocks have a year to date performance of -28.10 percent and weekly performance of -18.65 percent.
+The stock has been moved at -29.32 percent over the last six months.
+The stock has performed -29.06 percent around the most recent 30 days and changed -40.16 percent over the most recent 3-months.

-Compared to the average trading volume of 6.50M shares, NEM reached a trading volume of 11417076 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.48M shares, NEM reached to a volume of 36635066 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Bernstein have made an estimate for Newmont Corporation shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on April 25, 2022.
 The new note on the price target was released on April 20, 2022, representing the official price target for Newmont Corporation stock.